Oligo12/cybersecurity-projects/Sentinel-Lab/sentinel-velociraptor-detection-lab/README.md

+# DEPRECATED REPO
+- This project moved to [cyber-projects](https://github.com/Oligo12/cyber-projects)
+- This repo is archived and will not receive updates.

 # Sentinel x Velociraptor - Detection & Response Lab

 Alert -> Playbook -> Host action.
 Microsoft Sentinel triggers a Logic App that calls a token-protected Flask webhook (via Cloudflare Tunnel), which hits the **Velociraptor** API to act on the endpoint.